-Community buildings are scattered throughout the municipality and include seven faith-based organizations, a number of community centres, as well as several small recreation and park sites.
+Community buildings are scattered throughout the Municipality and include at least seven faithbased organizations, a number of community centres, as well as several small recreation and park sites.
 Given the average age of residents in the community, both the needs of an aging population as well as the services and amenities that would attract younger residents are important.
-Less than half of participants in engagement exercises felts that there were adequate community facilities and services in the municipality.
+Less than half of participants in engagement exercises felt that there were adequate community facilities and services in the Municipality.

-There are elevent registered and three designated heritage places under the provincial Heritage Places Protection Act, and five designated national historic sites, including the Parks Canada Skmaqn-Port-la-Joye-Fort Amherst site, in the municipality.
+The Municipality is home to 11 registered and three designated heritage places under the provincial Heritage Places Protection Act, and five designated national historic sites, including the Parks Canada Skmaqn-Port-la-Joye-Fort Amherst site.